nervana21/bitcoin-rpc-types/README.md

 MIT OR Apache-2.0

 ## Related Projects

-This crate is used in the Bitcoin RPC Codegen project, which generates type-safe Rust clients for Bitcoin Core's JSON-RPC API.
-For more information, see the main [bitcoin-rpc-codegen](https://github.com/nervana21/bitcoin-rpc-codegen) repository.
+Part of the **bitcoin-rpc-\*** ecosystem, which provides type-safe Rust for seamless, interface-level testing and development.